 Real estate companies

-In 2021 the Polish CIT and PIT Act introduced a definition of a real estate company.
-A real estate company is a company having 50% asset‘s value consisting of real estate located on the territory of the Republic of Poland and the value of such real estate exceeded PLN 10 mio.
+A real estate company is a company having 50 % asset‘s value consisting of real estate located on the territory of the Republic of Poland and the value of such real estate exceeded PLN 10 mio.

 Real estate companies are obliged: